 スーパーに行きました。でも、財布を忘れました!
 Suupaa ni ikimashita. demo saifu wo wasuremashita!

-Note that unlike Kedo, which remains linked to the previous sentence, the Demo only comes later, after the period in the previous sentence.
+Note that unlike Kedo, which continues to be linked to the previous sentence, Demo only comes after, after the period in the previous sentence.

-Just like Kedo, which has its variations of meanings and meanings, Demo also has its own.
+Just like Kedo has its variations of meanings and significances, Demo also has its own.

-And a very common sense that the Demo has is to separate ideas, which can be translated as: Even if, even if, something like.
+And a very common meaning that Demo has is to separate ideas, which can be translated as: Even if, even when, something like.

 Something like

-The first meaning is: Something like, something of the kind, along these lines.
+The first meaning is: Something like, something of the kind, along those lines.

 To make it clearer, let’s see an example sentence.